zsparal/api-documentation/source/reference/v2/profiles-api/enable-method-me.rst

    :api_keys: true
    :oauth: false

-Turn on a payment method on the authenticated Profile to use it with payments.
+Enable a payment method on the authenticated Profile to use it with payments.

-.. note:: Not all payment methods can be activated via this API call.
+.. note:: Not all payment methods can be enabled via this API call.
 The API will return an error when this is the case
           with a link to the Mollie Dashboard.

 Parameters